Alcaraz becomes eternal in tennis history

 For the majority of his epic semi-final with the Italian, and the start of the final, Djokovic was extraordinarily good.
 The movement was sharp, service accurate, and the forehand utterly destructive.
 It was his best level for years.

-Unfortunately for the 24-time major winner, he faced a man in the Championship match sixteen years his junior but every bit the supreme competitor.
-Djokovic forced Alcaraz to a level of excellence and the Spaniard duly found it once more.
+That level was probably too good to maintain, and so it proved.
+Facing a man sixteen years his junior but every bit the supreme competitor, Djokovic forced Alcaraz to a level of excellence and the Spaniard duly found it once more.

 Final issues growing for Sabalenka